golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 ## Selecting providers based on the proposed costs using a custom filter

 In this example, we will show a custom filter that can be used to select the best provider.
-We will use it to filter based on the price, but this filter can be used to filter by any other attribute that is included in the provider proposals or even scan the market to see what is proposed.
+We will use it to filter based on the price, but it can be used to filter by any other attribute that is included in the provider proposals or even scan the market to see what is proposed.

-The whole process is started with requestor demand.
+The whole process begins with requestor demand.
 The network will respond with proposals from active providers.
 Proposals are then negotiated until an agreement is reached.
-Once the requestor and provider will sign the agreement activity can be started and TaskExecutor can execute them.
+Once the requestor and provider sign the agreement, activity can be started and TaskExecutor can execute them.

-Let's how to use it:
+Let's see how to use it:

 ```js
 import { TaskExecutor} from "@golem-sdk/golem-js";